The Puyallup Assembly Center

 Courtesy of Library of Congress

-Between April and September 1942, the Washington State Fairgrounds (at the time called the Puyallup Fairgrounds) served as one of seventeen makeshift concentration camps set up by the United States Army as a result of Executive Order 9066.
+Between April and September 1942, the Washington State Fairgrounds (at the time called the Puyallup Fairgrounds) served as one of seventeen makeshift temporary concentration camps set up by the United States Army as a result of Executive Order 9066.
 At the “Puyallup Assembly Center” (PAC), over 7,500 Japanese and Japanese Americans from Alaska, Seattle, and rural towns of Pierce County were imprisoned before being moved inland to one of ten permanent concentration camps.